Pet insurance: Protecting your pet and avoiding unnecessary bills

 Those of us that are blessed with a pet don’t want to think about their pet getting ill, so leaving aside some basic injections and treatments, many people avoid speaking to a vet until something bad happens.

-If you need to make a claim, speak to the insurer and tell them about the costs as soon as possible.
 Some vets may recommend ‘experimental’ treatments that aren’t recognised and might not be covered.
 So make sure you look into what every treatment involves and how it helps the underlying medical condition.

-Resolver can help you sort out complaints about pet insurance, vets and every pet service you can imagine.
+Resolver can help you sort out complaints about pet insurance, vets and every pet service you can imagine

 Share this: